Dynamical Emergence of FRW Cosmological Models: Structural stability issues

-Among all dynamicists there is shared prejudices that: \begin{enumerate} \item There is a class of phase portraits that are far simpler than arbitrary ones which can explain why a considerable portion of the mathematical physics has been dominated by the search for the generic properties.
-The exceptional case should not arise very often in application and they de facto interrupt discussion (classification) \cite[p.349]{Deffayet:2001pu}. \item The physically realistic models of the world should possess some kind of the structural stability because having so many dramatically different models all agreeing with observation would be fatal for the empirical method of science \cite{Shtanov:2000ss,Shtanov:2002mb} (see also \cite{Thom:1977,Szydlowski:1984ss,Biesiada:2003tp,Szydlowski:1987ss,Tavakol:1988,Szydlowski:1984ss}. \end{enumerate} These prejudices in the Holton terminology can be treated as a thematic principles \cite{Losee:1993,Holton:1981}.
+Among all dynamicists there are shared prejudices that: (1) there is a class of phase portraits that are far simpler than arbitrary ones.
+It explains why a considerable portion of the mathematical physics has been dominated by the search for the generic properties.
+The exceptional case should not arise very often in application and they de facto interrupt discussion (classification); (2) The physically realistic models of the world should possess some kind of the structural stability because having so many dramatically different models all agreeing with observation would be fatal for the empirical method of science (see also \cite{Thom:1977,Szydlowski:1984ss}.

+These prejudices can in the Holton's terminology be treated as thematic principles \cite{Losee:1993,Holton:1981}.
 In the cosmology a property (for example acceleration) is believed to be ''physically realistic'' if it can be attributed by the generic subsets of the models within a space of all admissible solutions or if it possesses a certain stability, i.e. if it is shared by a ''epsilon perturbed model''.
-For example G.~F.~R. Ellis \cite{Ellis:1983gr} formulated so called a probability principle ''The Universe model should be one that is a probable model within the set of all universe models'' and a stability assumption which states that ''the Universe should be stable to the perturbations''.
-The problems are how to define: \begin{enumerate} \item the space of state and its equivalence, \item the perturbation of the system. \end{enumerate}

 The dynamical system is called structurally stable if all $\delta$-perturbation of it (sufficiently small) have the epsilon equivalent phase portrait.
 Therefore for the conception of structural stability we considered a $\delta$-perturbation of vector field determined by the right-hand sides of the system which is small (measured by delta).
-We also need a conception of the the epsilon equivalence.
-This has the form of topological equivalence--a homeomorphism of the state space preserving the arrow of time on each trajectory.
-In the definition of structural stability considers only the deformation of ''rubber sheet'' type stretches or slides the phase space a small amount measured by epsilon.
+We also need a conception of the epsilon equivalence.
+It takes the form of topological equivalence--a homeomorphism of the state space preserving the arrow of time on each trajectory.
+In the definition, the structural stability considers only the deformation of ''rubber sheet'' type stretches or slides the phase space a small amount measured by epsilon.
+The main advantage of the structural stability is that it is the characterization of global dynamics itself.